xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/README.md

 This is organised using a leader/follower model.
-At all times, one of the servers holding replicas for a shard is "the leader" and all others are "followers", this configuration is held in the Agency (see [Scalability](../../Scalability/README.md) for details of the ArangoDB cluster architecture).
+At all times, one of the servers holding replicas for a shard is "the leader" and all others are "followers", this configuration is held in the Agency (see [Scalability](../../Scalability/README.md) for details of the AvocadoDB cluster architecture).
 Every write operation is sent to the leader by one of the coordinators, and then replicated to all followers before the operation is reported to have succeeded.
 The leader keeps